 Special Activity Archive PDF

-The Special Activity Archive PDF consists of SAD records—other than 1033 waivers and denials and FINRA actions—which were migrated from the Special Activities Database (SAD) as it existed on December 1, 2016, and which were less than 7 years old based upon the SAD entry date.
+The Special Activity Archive PDF consists of Special Activities Database (SAD) records—other than 1033 waivers and denials and Financial Industry Regulatory Authority, Inc. (FINRA) actions—which were migrated from SAD as it existed on December 1, 2016, and which were less than 7 years old based upon the SAD entry date.
 SAD had contained information related to market activities and legal actions involving entities engaged in the business of insurance.
 Not all states actively participated in SAD.
 SAD was no longer functional as of December 2, 2016.

+The Violent Crime Control and Law Enforcement Act of 1994, enacted at 18 United States Code Section 1033, prohibits certain activities by or affecting persons engaged, or proposing to become engaged, in the business of insurance.
 1033 waivers and denials which were previously located in SAD were migrated to the 1033 State Decision Repository on December 1, 2016.
 FINRA actions that were in SAD are available through FINRA’s Broker Check public website.

-NAIC staff will, on a yearly basis, remove SAD records that are more than 7 years’ old and create and post an updated Special Activity Archive PDF on iSite+.
+NAIC staff, on a yearly basis, removes SAD records that are more than 7 years’ old and create and post an updated Special Activity Archive PDF on iSite+.
 Regulators are able to perform searches of the data in the Special Activity Archive PDF.
 The absence of data in the Special Activity Archive PDF is not conclusive information that no market activities are or have been under investigation or that no legal actions have been taken against an entity.
+A reasonably prudent analyst should utilize all the resources available.

 2. Market Analysis Summary Reports

-CDS Closed Complaint Summary Index Report
+CDS Summary Index Report

-The Closed Complaint Summary Index report gives the user the option to choose a grouping of U.S.-domiciled insurers filing an annual financial statement with the NAIC, with a designated line of business for a specific state(s), premium year and complaint year.
-Users may also choose a comparison grouping of states, if desired.
+The CDS Summary Index report gives the user to compare the closed complaint summary index or confirmed complaint summary index and premium and number of complaints by state, selected states, or region, for a designated line of business, premium year and complaint year.

 Life Policy Locator Report

 The Life Policy Locator report lists details concerning consumer requests to locate and identify individual life insurance policies and annuity contracts of a deceased family member.
 This report is useful in determining the number of consumer requests, the number of found policies and the insurer associated with the policy.
+This report is located in the Utilities section of I-Site.

 Market Action Tracking System (MATS) Detailed Report